jpapejr/ibmcloud-schematics-demo/README.md

 ## Subnets

-This module creates three tiers of any of number of subnets in each of up to 3 geographic zones in the region where the VPC was created.
-By default, it creates one subnet in each zone for each tier, for a total of 9 subnets.
+This module creates a single tier of any of number of subnets in a single geographic zone in the region where the VPC was created.

 Each subnet consists of a specified IP address range (CIDR block).
 Subnets are bound to a single zone, and they cannot span multiple zones or regions.
 Subnets in the same VPC are connected to each other. <sup>[3](https://cloud.ibm.com/docs/vpc?topic=vpc-about-networking-for-vpc#subnets-in-the-vpc)</sup>